 Now I turn it over to you:

 Do you agree with me on this?
-What do you think of those short term and first step blogging goals?
+What do you think of those short term and first steps for new bloggers?